HieuPhan33/MaskGAN/README.md

 ```
 --use_pretrained_weights True
 ```

+You can use other pretrained weights, which are shown in the first table of this page.

 ## 🔍 Evaluate results
 - The script `eval.sh` is provided as an example.
 Modify the variable `exp_name` to match your experiment name specified by parameter `--name` when running test.py.